AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-syntax.md

 ## Snippets {#snippets}

-If you define a region as a Snippet, end users will be able to choose which approved [Snippet](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md)they'd like to insert in this region.
+If you define a region as a Snippet, end users will be able to choose which approved [Snippet](/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/add-a-snippet-to-an-email.md) they'd like to insert in this region.
 Although Rich Text elements can be converted into Snippets from within the email editor, when you define a region specifically as a Snippet it cannot be converted to Rich Text.
 You can specify a Snippet region using a `<div>` with class=”mktoSnippet”

 Required attributes